 - That legal proceedings could result if this confidentiality is breached.

 Written correspondence with relation to the disclosure of information will never be mailed or left with the applicant/carer.

 How a record of the disclosure is maintained

-At the closure of every enquiry, whatever the outcome and at any stage in the process, a final intelligence report must then be submitted onto the police intelligence system to record the request, outcomes and details of all parties involved.
+At the closure of every enquiry, whatever the outcome and at any stage in the process, a final intelligence report must then be entered onto the police intelligence system to record the request, outcomes and details of all parties involved.
 This will allow any patterns where an individual has many disclosure requests against them to be identified to help safeguard children, and any relevant information coming to light as part of this process is to be shared as appropriate with all relevant agencies.